-Study area, program, year and major coordinators are appointed by the executive dean of faculty or nominee, following consultation with relevant course coordinators, heads of school and associate deans (learning and teaching) (B/4.2.5 (c)).
+Study area, program, year and major coordinators are appointed by the executive dean of faculty/heads of portfolio/heads of school, following consultation with relevant course coordinators, heads of school and associate deans (learning and teaching) B/4.2.5 (c)).

 Study area, program, year and major coordinators are appointed from among the lecturers, senior lecturers, associate professors or professors of the faculty.
 If an associate lecturer is appointed, they will be paid at lecturer level for the duration of the appointment.

 Study area and program coordinators serve a renewable term of up to three years, and would normally serve two terms.

 (d) Unit coordinators